netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite.md

 ![Modify coffee service](../media/coffee-svs-cpx.png)

 > **Note:**
-> If Servicemesh Lite deployment is being done to bring up the servicegraph in Citrix ADM for observability,
+> If you are deploying service mesh lite to bring up the service graph in Citrix ADM for observability,
-> then please add label `citrix-adc: cpx` in all the services of your application which are pointing to the Citrix ADC CPX IP after the above change.
+> then you should add the label `citrix-adc: cpx` in all the services of your application which are pointing to the Citrix ADC CPX IP address after modifying the service.

-### Step 2: Create a headless service named  “`coffee-headless`” for coffee microservice pods
+### Step 2: Create a headless service named  `coffee-headless` for coffee microservice pods

 Since you have modified the `coffee` service to point to Citrix ADC CPX, you need to create one more service that represents coffee microservice deployment.